SummaryRead the full fact sheet

 In more severe cases, hepatitis B can cause:

 - Nausea and vomiting.

 - Pain in the liver (under the right ribcage).

 - Jaundice (the eyes and skin become yellow).

 Normally, these health problems disappear in a few weeks, but even when the person feels much better, they may still be infectious.

 Most adults who become infected with the hepatitis B virus recover completely and do not become infected again.
 A few people become very ill in the time just after infection and need to go to hospital; some may even die.

 Complications of hepatitis B

-A small proportion of people who become infected with the hepatitis B virus develop a long-term hepatitis B infection.
-They may ‘carry’ the virus in their bloodstream for their entire life without realising they are infected and without showing any symptoms.
+A small proportion of people who become infected with the hepatitis B virus develop a long-term (chronic) hepatitis B infection.
+They may have the virus in their bloodstream for most of their life without realising they are infected.

-A person with long-term hepatitis B may be at risk of developing illnesses such as chronic liver disease or liver cancer later in life.
-Treatment is essential because it is not possible to be a ‘healthy carrier’ of the hepatitis B virus.
+Treatment for hepatitis B is essential because it is not possible to be a ‘healthy carrier’ of the hepatitis B virus.